khanabdulmajid/khanabdulmajid/README.md

   - Optimized the detection algorithm to improve speed and accuracy.
   - Evaluated the system's performance using precision and recall metrics.

-##### Technologies and Tools: Python, OpenCV, Haar Cascade Classifier, NumPy.

-#### 3. Predictive Analytics for E-commerce: Built a recommendation system that predicts products a user might be interested in based on their past behavior and preferences.

-#### 4. PAN Card (Permanent Account Number)  Tempering Detection: Created a PAN card tempering detector model that helps banks and financial institutions detecting whether the ID(pan card) provided to them is original or not.

-#### 5. Customer Churn Prediction**: Developed a model to predict customer churn for a subscription-based service like a streaming platform.
-By analyzing user behavior and demographics, I indentified potential churners and suggested preventive actions.
+#### 3. Generative Adversarial Networks for Handwritten Digit Synthesis
+##### Project Overview: Designed and implemented a GAN architecture using Convolutional Neural Networks (CNNs) to synthesize realistic handwritten digit images based on the MNIST dataset.
+Key Achievements:

+  - Successfully trained the GAN to generate high-quality digit images, following best practices outlined in Soumith Chintala's research paper.
+The project demonstrated a robust understanding of GAN architecture and its application in image generation.

+#### 4. Deep Convolutional GANs for Colour Image Generation
+##### Project Overview: Developed a Deep Convolutional GAN (DCGAN) architecture to generate realistic color photographs using the CIFAR-10 dataset.
+Key Achievements:

+  - Implemented advanced training techniques such as batch normalization and leaky ReLU activations, significantly enhancing the stability and output quality of the GAN.
+This project further honed skills in handling complex color data in GANs.

-#### 6. [Image Classification for food](https://github.com/khanabdulmajid/tensorflow_deep_learning/blob/main/07_Project_1_Food_Vision.ipynb): Built a deep learning model that can classify food images (101 diff. types).
+#### 5. [Image Classification for food](https://github.com/khanabdulmajid/tensorflow_deep_learning/blob/main/07_Project_1_Food_Vision.ipynb): Built a deep learning model that can classify food images (101 diff. types).

 You can explore more of my work on https://github.com/khanabdulmajid.